jillesvangurp/www.jillesvangurp.com/_posts/2008-10-18-mac-at-home.md

 I looked at the upgrade options.
 For 150$ I can upgrade from 2 to 4Gb.
 I know for a fact that these modules sell for around 30Ã¢â€šÂ¬ here in Finland, including 22% taxes.
 For 250$ I can upgrade the hd to 1TB (from 0.5).
 1TB drives are going around 100-120Ã¢â€šÂ¬ here, including taxes.
 I can upgrade to a 512 Nvidia 8600GS.
 Gee, do they even sell these at nvidia?
 These are not upgrade options but an excessive price for what should be the standard, minimum configuration of a 2000Ã¢â€šÂ¬ PC.

 The point here is that for this kind of money, I want more upgrade options.
 I'm not buying a PC that can't handle memory modules on sale today.
-4GB and 8GB modules are commonplace, 16 &amp; 32 GB modules are on the market as well.
+4GB and 8GB modules are commonplace, 16 & 32 GB modules are on the market as well.
 A decent PC should have 2-4 slots so a maximum of at least 16GB is what I expect today.
 Given the memory prices, I'd max the memory out too.

 1TB drives should be standard in a premium PC at the current prices.